BestTimesToVisit.com Logo

 transport

-Halifax is incredibly walkable, especially downtown and along the waterfront.
-For longer distances, the Halifax Transit buses are reliable and affordable.
-Consider getting a day pass if you plan on hopping around a lot – it's a great way to save money compared to multiple single fares.
+Halifax is surprisingly walkable, especially downtown and along the waterfront.
+For longer distances, the Halifax Transit buses are efficient and affordable.
+Grab a day pass if you plan on hopping around a lot; it's a great way to save money compared to multiple single fares.

 culture

-Embrace the 'Maritime hospitality' – Maritimers are known for being friendly and chatty.
-Don't be surprised if a stranger strikes up a conversation at a coffee shop or on the ferry; it's part of the charm!
-A simple 'hello' can go a long way.
+Embrace the 'Maritime hospitality'!
+Haligonians are known for being friendly and chatty.
+Don't be surprised if a shopkeeper strikes up a conversation or a stranger offers directions – it's part of the charm.
+Just be prepared to return the pleasantries!

 money